nidhiverma-prog/Pizza_API/README.md

 To filter the data based on Pizza size or Pizza Type:
         GET http://127.0.0.1:8000/pizza/
         params:
-        Key:pizza_type or pizza_size with the value
+        Key:pizza_type or pizza_size with the value.
 To post new entry to the database:
       POST http://127.0.0.1:8000/pizza/
       key : value(form-data)